 First-degree robbery leads to a California state prison sentence of between three (3) and nine (9) years.

-And second-degree robbery is punishable by two (2), three (3) or five (5) years in state prison.
+And second-degree robbery is punishable by two (2) and five (5) years in state prison.

 How can we successfully defend you against charges of California Penal Code 211 PC Robbery?

 Fortunately, there are a variety of legal defenses to robbery charges that a California criminal defense attorney can present on your behalf.
 These include: